taracoley/taracoley/README.md

 - 👋 Hi there, I’m @taracoley.
 - 👀 I’m a product manager.
 - 🌱 I’m currently learning API development
-- 💞️ I enjoy collaborating and moving nimbly to produce product solutions.
+- 💞️ I enjoy collaborating and moving nimbly to produce product solutions that are in alignment with strategy.
 - 📫 How to reach me: taracoley@hotmail.com

 <!---